The pH of Hydrofluoric Acid (HF) in Water

 HF is highly corrosive, even though it is a weak acid.
 This is due to the formation of polyatomic ions and protons in concentrated solutions, which greatly increases its acidity.
 HF can protonate strong acids like hydrochloric, sulfuric, or nitric acids when using concentrated hydrofluoric acid solutions.

-See also The pH of Unpolluted Water: A Comprehensive Guide
+See also The pH of Ammonium Bromide in Water

 The corrosive nature of HF is a result of its ability to penetrate the skin and attack the underlying tissues, including bones.
 Exposure to HF can lead to severe burns and even death if not treated promptly.